 The Big Question

 But the question remains, if it’s worth to invest such exorbitant sums to advertise at Times Square.
 Almost 3,60,000 pedestrians pass through Times Square every day and the figure rises higher if you add the ones riding in vehicles, up to 5,00,000.
 The impressions rise further if we take into account the number of incidental appearances it gets in the movies and TV shows, not to forget more than a million people gathering to watch the ball drop on New year’s eve.
 Some more math gives us the advertising ROI estimate at Times Square to be around 1.7 cents per impression.
 And you know what’s next, yes, a direct comparison vis-a-vis the digital counterparts.
 With Google Adwords the average cost per impression comes out to be around 0.4 cents per impression, which may lead you to think that digital wins hands down.
 But, no, it’s NOT that simple.
+If it was, why would people spend so long developing WiFi Marketing if Adwords would make it pointless, or indeed why would any other form of advertisement exist?

 Digital vs mainline is certainly one of the hotter boardroom topics when it comes to marketing, and it all boils down to a marketer’s objectives and his ingenuity in allocating marketing budgets.
 Now let’s delve deeper, one thing at at time.